Johan Edvard Mandelberg

 Johan Edvard Mandelberg (22 January 1730 – 8 January 1786), Swedish-born painter living in Denmark, was born at sea during a voyage between Stockholm and Livland, Sweden.

 Life

 Mandelberg seeks training

-He was born to painter Johan Edvard Mandelberg and his wife Hedvig Sophia.
+He was born to painter Johan Edvard Mandelberg and mother Hedvig née Sophia.
 His father taught him to draw and paint, and he worked in his father’s workshop in Stockholm.
 On seeing a battle picture by Johan Philip Lembke at Drottningholm Palace, Johan became determined also to paint battle scenes.

 Since there was no possibility in Sweden for him to get the necessary training for his ambitions, he received financial backing from three supporters who sent him to Paris in 1752.
 He went to Paris by way of Copenhagen along with Norwegian-born medallionist Magnus Gustavus Arbien (1716–1760).
 It was in Copenhagen that he became acquainted with Carl Gustaf Pilo (1712/1713?-1793), professor at the Drawing and Painting Academy, predecessor to the Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi).